ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 **LG_SIZE:** Size, in 4 KB blocks, of the offload data sets for the log stream <br>
 **STG_SIZE:** Size, in 4 KB blocks, of the staging data sets for the log stream <br>

 After log stream defined, you can see out log streams are ready to use.

-Here is the output of the 'D LOOGER,L' command:
+    D LOOGER,L

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities/blob/main/SMF%20-%20Switch%20Recording%20to%20Log%20Stream/Images/d%20logger%2Cl.PNG)

+You can observe that staging data sets have been created in LOGR01 volume, even if log streams are not being in use.

-#### 5- Switch SMF PARMLIB Member
+#### 6- Switch SMF PARMLIB Member

 Now, we can use the our new PARMLIB member (SMFPRMLS) after enter 'SET SMF=LS' command from SDSF or console.